 However, organizations are not necessarily reaping these benefits.
-In fact, an Experian Data Quality research reveals that US businesses are making losses to the tune of $600 billion, as much as 12% of revenues, due to bad data.
+In fact, Experian Data Quality Research reveals that US businesses are making losses to the tune of $600 billion, as much as 12% of revenues, due to bad data.
 According to another estimate, it is as high as $3.1 trillion annually!

 Data for Decision Making

 Every organization has a variety of information technology systems that ensure ease of operations.
 They could range from ERP, EQMS, CRM to financial accounting, some of it on premises and some on cloud.
 Today, organizations also have access to external data – quantitative and qualitative – adding to the wealth of information they can leverage for better decision making.

 If applied correctly, data can enable companies to identify and respond to new opportunities, quickly turn around root cause analysis of failures into actionable intelligence, and learn from the organization’s experience to start predicting future events.
 Needless to say, data improves overall efficiency and productivity and further enables the speed and agility of an organization to gain competitive advantage.

 Considering the value data can bring to an organization, data quality is important because without high-quality data, decision making becomes difficult and reduces confidence and trust in making knowledgeable decisions.
 Companies are facing a wider range of challenges than ever before, especially for highly regulated manufacturers, and data accuracy has become much more important.
 That’s why data accuracy and data quality improvement have become crucial.